ThingSet/thingset.github.io/docs/spec/v0.5/mapping_mqtt.md

 In general, static data like firmware version from the `info` group should only be published once after startup and may use the retained flag aswell.

+Problem: A gateway does not know which messages should have the retained flag --> retained flags may only be suitable for cloud to device communication.

 ### Broker to device

 **JSON name:value map**